sivasaiyadav8143/HackerEarth_Hackthon/README.md

 # HackerEarth_Hackthon
 Objective :
-  Predict the employee attrition rate in organizations Problem statement :
+  Predict the employee attrition rate in organizations.
+Problem statement :
   Employees are the most important part of an organization.
 Successful employees meet deadlines, make sales, and build the brand through positive customer interactions.
   Employee attrition is a major cost to an organization and predicting such attritions is the most important